merlab-uw/Klone/Part2.HowToUseSingularities.md

 ## Step 4.
 Transfer files back to local computer from klone using the secure copy command (scp)

-Nota Bene: you have to type these commands into a terminal on your local computer and NOT in a Klone terminal
+Nota Bene: you have to type these commands into a terminal on your local computer and NOT in a Klone terminal.
+So open up a new terminal and type:

 ```
 # Specify directories and file names